A history of police violence in America

 1865: Southern states establish first ‘black codes’

-Slavery was officially abolished in America by law after the Civil War, but former slaves were far from free.
+Slavery was officially abolished in America by law after the Civil War, but formerly enslaved persons were far from free.
 African Americans were heavily policed following emancipation by both law enforcement and government officials who institutionalized racism with slavery by a new name: Black codes.
-These were a set of laws designated for Black people and newly freed slaves that restricted property ownership, forced cheap labor, and perpetuated other racist behaviors.
+These were a set of laws designated for Black people and those newly freed from slavery that restricted property ownership, forced cheap labor, and perpetuated other racist behaviors.
 The Black codes were precursors to Jim Crow laws, which lasted late into the 20th century.

-[Pictured: Fugitive slaves who were emancipated upon reaching the North, circa 1865.]
+[Pictured: People emancipated from slavery upon reaching the North, circa 1865.]

 Universal History Archive // Getty Images